ezeisraeljohn/trackify/README.md

 ### Prerequisites

 - Docker & Docker Compose (recommended for local development)
-- (Optional) Python 3.10+ if you want to run without Docker
+- (Optional) Python 3.10+ if you want to run the API app manually

 ---